In the long room hard by a street of marble cutters

 Why is life given at all to him born of woman,

-if he must suffer the days of his life, and long for death?
+if he must suffer the days of his life and long for death?

-for they thought Elah must be punishing Job,
+for they thought Elah must be punishing Job.

-At this the Greek is suddenly delivered,
+At this the Greek is delivered, the hard brow

-the rigid brow furrowed, dogfish eyes uncertain,
+furrowed, the dogfish eyes made uncertain,

 considering himself and his own troubles

-as one often does with stories that must make sense,
+as one often does with stories that must make sense

-which are, most of all, the ones about ourselves.
+which are most of all the ones about ourselves.